 How the Impact Initiative will make a difference

-By linking the impact agendas of The Economic and Social Research Council (ESRC) and The Department for International Development (DFID) and building on IDS’ commitment to ‘Engaged Excellence ‘and Cambridge’s approach to achieving and evaluating impact, we value broad-based impacts that have a life beyond the end of a project.
+By linking the impact agendas of The Economic and Social Research Council (ESRC) and The Foreign, Commonwealth & Development Office (FCDO) and building on IDS’ commitment to ‘Engaged Excellence ‘and Cambridge’s approach to achieving and evaluating impact, we value broad-based impacts that have a life beyond the end of a project.
 Impact is not only about producing specific pieces of evidence for policy and practice or strengthening individuals’ skills, the Initiative also seeks to embed the behaviours and strengthen the relationships that will enable ongoing development and impact.

 In 2005, DFID and the ESRC formed a strategic partnership to provide a joint funding scheme for international development research.
 The aim of the scheme is to enhance the quality and impact of social science research, addressing the key international development goal of reducing poverty amongst the poorest countries and peoples of the world.
-Since 2005, the scheme has funded 139 research projects, held in 65 organisations.
+Since 2005, the scheme has funded 172 projects in 77 countries.

 This programme will generate world-class, cutting-edge social science research that addresses key questions on learning outcomes within education systems in developing countries.
 The aim is to provide policymakers and practitioners with concrete ideas on how to improve learning, and understanding of how these will translate to their specific contexts and institutions.
-The 2014 call focused on Teacher Effectiveness and awarded across 11 grants.
-The 2015 call focused on the theme of ‘Challenging Contexts’ – where education systems face particular challenges, which enable and/or inhibit the raising of learning outcomes.
-See ESRC-DFID Raising Learning Outcomes in Education Systems programme website for more detailed information.
+To date the programme has funded over 30 projects from 30 countries.

 All content is available under the Open Government License v3.0, except where otherwise stated.